Holy Grail: Pseudohistory and conspiracy theories

 Beginning in 1933, German writer Otto Rahn published a series of books tying the Grail, Templars, and Cathars to modern German nationalist mythology.
 According to Rahn, the Grail was a symbol of a pure Germanic religion repressed by Christianity.
-Rahn's books inspired interest in the Grail within Nazi occultist circles, and led to the SS chief Heinrich Himmler's abortive sponsorship of Rahn's search for the Grail, as well as many subsequent conspiracy theories and fictional works about the Nazis searching for the Grail.
+Rahn's books like The Crusade against the Grail inspired interest in the Grail within Nazi occultist circles, and led to the SS chief Heinrich Himmler's abortive sponsorship of Rahn's search for the Grail, as well as many subsequent conspiracy theories and fictional works about the Nazis searching for the Grail.
+Himmler personally inquired about the Grail at the Montserrat Abbey during his visit to Spain in 1940.
+While there is no evidence that Himmler intended to turn the SS-owned castle Wewelsburg into his own modern Grail castle, its redesign plans referred to certain characters in the legends of the Grail and one of the arranged study rooms was named "Gral".

+Julius Evola, an Italian Fascist thinker with Nazi links, wrote the 1937 book The Mystery of the Grail, using the Grail mythos as a supposed window to traditional European spirituality and culture, and of a theorised heroic society where warriors with transcendental orientation and spiritual power protected the world from dark, disintegrating forces.
+Historian Richard Barber noted the book's significance as the first text on the subject to synthesize esotericism and conspiracy theory, a synthesis characterizing much of the later Grail literature.

 In the late 20th century, writers Michael Baigent, Richard Leigh, and Henry Lincoln created one of the most widely known conspiracy theories about the Holy Grail.
 The theory first appeared on the BBC documentary series Chronicle in the 1970s, and was elaborated upon in the bestselling 1982 book Holy Blood, Holy Grail.
 The theory combines myths about the Templars and Cathars with various other legends, and a prominent hoax about a secret order called the Priory of Sion.
 According to this theory, the Holy Grail is not a physical object, but a symbol of the bloodline of Jesus.
 The blood connection is based on the etymological reading of san greal (holy grail) as sang real (royal blood), which dates to the 15th century.
 The narrative developed is that Jesus was not divine, and had children with Mary Magdalene, who took the family to France where their descendants became the Merovingian dynasty.
 Supposedly, while the Catholic Church worked to destroy the dynasty, they were protected by the Priory of Sion and their associates, including the Templars, Cathars, and other secret societies.
-The book, its arguments, and its evidence have been widely dismissed by scholars as pseudohistorical, but it has had a vast influence on conspiracy and alternate history books.
+The book, its arguments, and its evidence have been widely dismissed by scholars as pseudo-historical, but it has had a vast influence on conspiracy and alternate history books.
 It has also inspired fiction, most notably Dan Brown's 2003 novel The Da Vinci Code and its 2006 film adaptation.